-NOTE K - RELATED PARTIES
+NOTE L - RELATED PARTIES

-Enterprise Trust and Investment Company: A member of the board of directors has been identified as a minority owner not involved in management in Enterprise Trust and Investment Company; the investment firm responsible for handling the Organization's investments (see Note D) as well as the investments in the defined benefit pension plan (see Note I).
+Enterprise Trust and Investment Company: A member of the board of directors has been identified as a minority owner not involved in management in Enterprise Trust and Investment Company; the investment firm responsible for handling the Organization's investments (see Note D) as well as the investments in the defined benefit pension plan (see Note J).
 To avoid conflicts of interest, the board member in question recuses himself from voting on any organizational matters pertaining to investment decisions regarding Enterprise Trust and Investment Company.

 Expandability: In October 2016, the Organization entered an affiliation agreement with Expandability, a nonprofit corporation that provides persons with disabilities access to adaptive technology and career transition services.
 In addition, two members of the Organization's management team are now members of Expandability's Board of Directors.
 In 2019, the Organization voted to integrate Expandability programs into the Goodwill of Silicon Valley's programs.
-As of December 31, 2020, all Expandability programs were fully integrated.
+In the year ended December 31, 2021, Expandability was fully integrated into Goodwill of Silicon Valley.